Grand Cayman: Geography

 Grand Cayman encompasses 76% of the territory's entire land mass.
 The island is approximately 22 mi long with its widest point being 8 mi wide.
 The elevation ranges from sea level at the beaches to 60 ft above sea level on the North Side's Mastic Trail.
-Unlike many other Caribbean islands, Grand Cayman is for the most part, flat.
+Unlike many other Caribbean islands, Grand Cayman is, for the most part, flat.
 This allows for more space to build as the island's population grows.

+In the middle of the island is the Central Mangrove Wetland, taking up roughly 17.8% of Grand Cayman.